 For many years I had a dear friend called Ella Rae.
 We talked regularly on the phone and I used to visit her in Newton Mearns.
 Ella was elderly and loved her garden.
 Ella was a wonderful storyteller, and told me so much about her life and family.
 Ella was also interested in her family history.
-She was convinced that she was descended from the Gordons of Abergeldie [my family had also long shared this ‘gold-thread’ notion – until I discovered that my family was descended from a shepherd/whisky-smuggler!)
+She was convinced that she was descended from the Gordons of Abergeldie [my family had also long shared this ‘gold-thread’ reminiscence – until I discovered that my family was actually descended from a shepherd and whisky-smuggler!]

 I once spent many years researching Abergeldie and the Girnoc glen, and compiled a book on my findings, such that Ella used to say to me: “Abergeldie castle should be yours Peter!”
 I replied to Ella, that I was not directly related to the Abergeldie family, and so the castle could never be mine.

 However, when my son Andrew turned 16, I made this fantasy suggestion: